-Directors' meetings held during

-Directors' meetings attended
+the year chief 30 June 2017 are.
+Directors' meetings held during period of office Directors' meetings attended

-period of office

 K P Eckhof 4 4

 M A Calderwood 4 4

 S M Shah 4 4

 K P Thomson 4 3

 There were 4 directors' meetings held during the year.
 However, matters of Board business have been resolved by circular resolutions of Directors, which are a record of decisions made at a number of informal meetings of the Directors held to control, implement and monitor the Group's activities throughout the period.